7 min read

 If we accept this, then maybe we can accept that educating ourselves on our emotional needs will actually help us learn to meet them in healthy, constructive, life sustaining ways.

-Then everyone is happier, loving, feeling loved, thriving, and wanting to live.
+Then everyone is happier, loving, feeling loved, thriving, and able to live.

 What Are Our Emotional Needs?